canonical/kubeflow-examples/ml-workflow-demo-kfp-katib-mlflow/README.md

 ## Prerequisites

-- Deployed Kubeflow instance and access to Kubeflow dashboard.
-For sample Kubeflow deployment refer to https://charmed-kubeflow.io/docs/quickstart
+- Deployed Kubeflow instance including Katib, and access to Kubeflow dashboard.
+For sample Kubeflow deployment refer to https://charmed-kubeflow.io/docs/quickstart (note: the `kubeflow-lite` bundle does not include Katib.
+Use `juju deploy kubeflow --trust` instead when you get to that step).
 - Deployed MLFlow.
 For deployment of Charmed MLFlow refer to https://charmed-kubeflow.io/docs/mlflow
 - Familiarity with Python, Docker, Jupyter notebooks.